Are there any data breach notification requirements?

 General Data Privacy Law Security Incident Requirements

-Under Brazil’s General Data Privacy Law, employers (and other data controllers and processors) are required to inform the national authority and the data subject if a security incident which may create risk or damages to the data subjects occurs.
+Under Brazil’s General Data Privacy Law, employers (and other data controllers) are required to inform the data protection authority (ANPD) and the data subject if a security incident which may create risk or damages to the data subjects occurs.

 - a description of the nature of affected personal information;